rahulmondal9/Digit_Recognition/README.md

 The raw pixel values in the images are typically scaled or normalized to improve model performance.
 Other preprocessing steps can include:

 1.Reshaping images into the required format for the model.

 2.Normalizing pixel values to a range of [0, 1].

+**3. Modeling:**

+**Deep Learning (Convolutional Neural Networks - CNNs):**
+CNNs are particularly effective at digit recognition due to their ability to automatically detect relevant features (like edges, textures, and shapes) in images.
+CNNs use layers of convolution filters and pooling layers to reduce image complexity while retaining important features.
+This is followed by fully connected layers for classification.

+**4. Training and Evaluation:**
+The model is trained on a dataset (MNIST) using labeled examples.
+The model's accuracy is tested on unseen data (the test set) to assess its performance.

+**5. Prediction:**
+After training, the model can predict the class of new, unseen images.
+For example, when given an image of a handwritten '7', the model will classify it as the digit '7' with high confidence.